Rudolf Hess: Spandau Prison

 Visitors were allowed to come for half an hour per month, but Hess forbade his family to visit until December 1969, when he was a patient at the British Military Hospital in West Berlin for a perforated ulcer.
 By this time, Wolf Rüdiger Hess was 32 years old and Ilse 69; they had not seen Hess since his departure from Germany in 1941.
 After this illness, he allowed his family to visit regularly.
 His daughter-in-law, Andrea, who often brought photos and films of his grandchildren, became a particularly welcome visitor.
-Hess' health problems, both mental and physical, were ongoing during his captivity.
+Hess's health problems, both mental and physical, were ongoing during his captivity.
 He cried out in the night, claiming he had stomach pains.
 He continued to suspect that his food was being poisoned and complained of amnesia.
 A psychiatrist who examined him in 1957 deemed that Hess was not ill enough to be transferred to a mental hospital.
 Hess attempted suicide again in 1977.

 Other than his stays in hospital, Hess spent the rest of his life in Spandau Prison.
 His fellow inmates Konstantin von Neurath, Walther Funk, and Erich Raeder were released because of poor health in the 1950s; Karl Dönitz, Baldur von Schirach, and Albert Speer served their time and were released; Dönitz left in 1956, Schirach and Speer in 1966.
 The 600-cell prison continued to be maintained for its lone prisoner from 1966 until Hess's death in 1987, at an estimated annual cost of DM 800,000.
 Conditions were far more pleasant in the 1980s than in the early years; Hess was allowed to move more freely around the cell block, setting his own routine and choosing his own activities, which included television, films, reading, and gardening.
 A lift was installed so he could easily reach the garden, and he was provided with a medical orderly from 1982 onward.